 In 2004 he founded the Talweg Trio with Eric-Maria Couturier and Romain Descharmes and they have been invited to perform in many European and Asian concert halls.

-Sébastien Surel’s career is puncuated by many projects along with Martha Argerich, Roland Pidoux, Antoine Tamestit, Abdel Rahman El Bacha, Claire Désert, Xavier Philips, Nicolas Altstaedt, Michel Moraguès, The Ébène Quartet or also with members of the Wanderer Trio.
+Sébastien Surel’s career is puncuated by many projects along with Martha Argerich, Roland Pidoux, Antoine Tamestit, Abdel Rahman El Bacha, Claire Désert, Xavier Philips, Nicolas Altstaedt, Michel Moraguès, the Ébène Quartet, the Belcea quartet or also with members of the Wanderer Trio.

 In 2014 he created the "Camara Pop Trio" with Vincent Segal and Tomas Gubitsch.
 Their virtuoso repertoire is intermingled with original compositions and arrangements using all the chamber music codes and bringing into them the culture and influences unique to each of the three musicians.